fuzzylogicxx/fuzzylogic/posts/small-changes.md

 ---
 date: 2024-03-14T16:07:43.276Z
 title: Small changes
-description: Over the last six months I’ve tweaked parts of my life and I’m feeling better for it
+description: Recently I’ve tweaked some aspects of my life and I’m feeling better for it
 tags:
 - entry
 - health